 Your staff will have many questions about a cell phone ban and the risks of distracted driving, so prepare yourself to answer them.

-- Introduce your cell phone policy and emphasize how it will ensure a safe workplace.
+- Get the employer Cell Phone Policy Kit from the National Safety Council and emphasize how a safe driving policy will ensure a safe workplace.
 Distribute the policy and give employees time to read and react to it

 - You should promote distraction-free driving all year, while building on safety events like April’s Distracted Driving Awareness Month